 Sending formplayer errors to HQ so they show up in sentry

-injectMarkdownAnchorTransforms and its helpers, related to some custom feature flags that integrate web apps with external applications.
+helpers, related to some custom feature flags that integrate web apps with external applications.

 It’s heavily asynchronous, since it’s a fairly thin UI on top of formplayer.
 Want to get the a case’s details?
 Ask formplayer.
 Want to validate a question?
 Ask formplayer.
 Adding functionality?
 It will very likely require a formplayer PR - see “Anatomy of a Web Apps Feature” above.